Azure/AzLoadBalancerMigration/README.md

 - Inbound NAT Rules:
   - All NAT rules will be migrated to the new Standard load balancer
 - Outbound Rules:
-  - Basic load balancer does not have outbound rules.
-The script will create an outbound rule in the Standard load balancer to preserve the same behavior.
+  - Basic load balancer do not support configured outbound rules.
+The script will create an outbound rule in the Standard load balancer to preserve the outbound behavior of the Basic load balancer.
 For more information about Outbound connectivity, see [Outbound-only load balancer configuration](/azure/load-balancer/egress-only).
 - Network Security Group
   - Basic load balancer doesn't required a Network Security Group to allow outbound connectivity.
 In case there is no Network Security Group associated with the VMSS, a new NSG will be created to preserve the same functionality.
-This new NSG will be associated to the VMSS network interface and allow the same load balancing rules Ports and protocols and preserve the outbound connectivity.
+This new NSG will be associated to the VMSS backend pool member network interfaces and allow the same load balancing rules ports and protocols and preserve the outbound connectivity.
 - Backend pools:
   - All backend pools will be migrated to the new Standard load balancer
-  - All VMSS network interfaces and ipconfigurations will be migrated to the new Standard load balancer
+  - All VMSS network interfaces and IP configurations will be migrated to the new Standard load balancer
   - In case of VMSS using Rolling Upgrade policy, the script will update the VMSS upgrade policy to "Manual" during the migration process and revert it back to "Rolling" after the migration is completed.

 **Private Load Balancer:**

 - Private frontend IP configuration
-  - It will convert the private IP to a static IP if it is not already static
+  - Converts the public IP to a static IP, if dynamic
-  - It will migrate all associated private IPs to the new Standard load balancer
+  - Updates the public IP SKU to Standard, if Basic
 - Health Probes:
   - All probes will be migrated to the new Standard load balancer
 - Load balancing rules: